Tavroswyn/StealthChangerDocs/docs/index.md

 ![StealthChanger](/assets/sc_anim.gif){ width=180 align=right }
 ### StealthChanger
 [StealthChanger](hardware/stealthchanger) consists of 2 major components, the [Shuttle](hardware/stealthchanger/#shuttle) and [Backplate](hardware/stealthchanger/#backplate).
-The shuttle gets attached the the printers gantry, while the backplate gets attached to the back of each tool.
-This enables any front mounted printer with an MGN rail to become a toolchanger.
+The shuttle gets attached the printers gantry, while the backplate gets attached to the back of each tool.
+This enables any flying gantry with front mounted MGN rail printer to become a toolchanger.

 <div style="clear: both; margin-bottom: 20px;"></div>
 ![Modular Dock](/assets/dock_cropped.png){ width=160 align=left }